KelvinKSPS/symphony-concept/README.md

 18 tests are automated.
 The report / JUnit pattern is using `Should`/`When` style.

 Currently this is set to show the results inline.
-For detailed result, check `build/reports/tests/test/index.html` inside the project folder.
+For detailed result, check `build/reports/tests/test/index.html` inside the project folder or inside the artifact generated after CI Tests.

 Example for `inline` reporting: